jlswanson/bowling-scoring-app/README.md

 # Brooklyn
 Brooklyn is an application that allows you to enter your bowling scores, frame by frame, and keeps track of your current total score following bowling scoring rules.
+Brooklyn is built using the [Vue CLI](https://cli.vuejs.org) and [Bootstrap Vue](https://bootstrap-vue.js.org/).

 ## Project setup
 ```